Frequently Asked Questions

 Q. I’m not a playwright, but I want to be involved/help with Element.
 How do I do that?

-A. Go here to find information on auditions, becoming a director, and interning with us.
-We would also be very happy to have your financial support and/or in-kind donations; you can find out more here.
+A. We would be very happy to have your financial support and/or in-kind donations; you can find out more here.

 Q. What will it be like to be a director or actor for an Element play?

-Q. I still have questions and it makes me all anxious!
+Q. I still have questions!
 What do I do?